DOI-USGS/asc-public-docs/docs/concepts/control-networks/pattern-matching.md

 End_Group
 ```

 Here a registration will be rejected if the new position is more than 3.5 pixels away from the original whole-pixel result.
-The recommended value is 0.5 or 0.75, this assumes that the orignal starting position at the whole pixel level is accurate.
+The recommended value is 0.5 or 0.75, this assumes that the original starting position at the whole pixel level is accurate.
 This distance test is not a 2D check, but rather, two single dimension checks (line direction and sample direction).

 ### Window Size